A-Shleifman/eslint-plugin-export-scope/README.md

 # eslint-plugin-import-access

-Disallows importing private exports outside their package.
+Disallows importing private exports outside their export scope.

 ⚠️ VSCode ESLint Server may need to be restarted when `@package` rules are updated.